pupilfirst/wd101-scripts/working-with-strings/adding-comments-to-html-and-js/README.md

 console.log("Hello from a JS file");
 ```

 So, just to recap, these comments do not change the way your program will work in any way.
-All they're meant to do is to _help_ with whoever is going to be _looking_ at the source code of your program or website.
+All they're meant to do is to _help_ whoever is going to be _looking_ at the source code of your program or website.
 It'll provide some documentation for something like a complex function, or a tricky piece of code.